 figure tag, as well, so our

 header section will finally have the following code:

 1 2 3 4 5 6 7 8 9 10 11

 <header> <figure> <img src="logo.png" alt="logo"/> </figure> <nav> <a href="index.html">Home</a> <a href="services.html">Services</a> <a href="contact.html">Contact</a> <a href="about.html">About Us</a> </nav> </header>

 Notice how the partitioning in the page makes the code more comprehensible and possibly improves browser and search engine content parsing.

 If you are unsure which semantic tag to use in a particular case, you can always follow this great flowchart made by authors of HTML5Doctor.

-Microdata provide additional information about content of a web page and help search engines and screen readers operate on the site.
+Microdata provides additional information about the content of a web page and helps search engines and screen readers operate on the site.
 Microdata can be added as attributes to any HTML tag.
 For instance, let's add some data about the author of the article in our example.
 The

 aside section of the article will have the following code: